Do you consider yourself a content marketing professional?

 As somebody who understands the demands placed on a marketing professional, I suggest that you look into what Google Calendar has to offer.
 It may provide just enough functionality for you to improve the way that you operate.

-With less than 50% of B2B marketers claiming they’re effective at content marketing, it goes without saying that there’s always room for improvement.
+With less than 50% of B2B marketers claiming they’re effective at content marketing, it goes without saying that there’s always room for improvement, from keyword research that can boost your search volume to using long-tail keywords in your blog posts.

 Personally, I enjoy every tool developed by Google.
 Some are more effective and powerful than others, but each one deserves a second look.